CULTURE AND PEDAGOGY

 - A global project: no single point of dependency or failure

-- At Sugar Labs, we strive for a “learning-centric” approach, where teachers mentor students as they engage with powerful ideas, “teaching less and learning more.”
-While we want to give children access to knowledge—through media such as electronic books, the world-wide web, and multimedia—we also want them to acquire this knowledge by putting it to use and engaging in critical dialog.
-With Sugar, we help learners acquire knowledge by giving them tools that make them consumers, critics, and creators of knowledge; Sugar welcomes them as members of a learning community.
-Cross-community collaboration between technologists and teachers ensures that the ideals of freedom, sharing, open critique, and transparency will be part of the interface to learning that touches children in the world’s classrooms.
+- At Sugar Labs, we strive for a learning-centric approach, where teachers mentor students as they engage with powerful ideas, or instructing less and learning more.
+At Sugar Labs, we give children access to knowledge—through media such as electronic books, the world-wide web, and multimedia—but, more importantly, we give them the tools they need to create, to learn about learning, to put knowledge to use, and engage in reflection and critical dialog.
+With Sugar, we help learners acquire knowledge so that they grow as active consumers, critics, and creators of knowledge; Sugar welcomes them as members of a vibrant learning community.
+Plus, cross-community collaboration between technologists and teachers ensures that the ideals of student empowerment, freedom, sharing, open critique, and transparency will remain an integral part of Sugar—one that touches the lives of children and their communities all across the world’s classrooms.

 The Free (Libre) Software culture

-- The Sugar pedagogy is embodied in the culture of Free/Libre Software; teachers and students are empowered with both the freedom to act and the freedom to be critical.
-Criticism of ideas is a powerful force in learning and in fostering economic development; unleashing that is an important part of the mission.
+- The Sugar pedagogy is embodied in the culture of Free/Libre Software; teachers and students are empowered with both the freedom to actively participate and the freedom to be critical.
+Criticism of ideas is a powerful force in learning, as well as in fostering economic development; unleashing this potential is an important part of our mission.